rubensworks/PhD-Thesis/content/storing/_preface.md

 We extensively evaluate this approach based on our implementation _OSTRICH_.
 Our results show that our method achieves a trade-off between storage size and lookup efficiency that is useful for hosting evolving knowledge graphs on the Web.
+Concretely, at the cost of an increase in storage size and ingestion time, query execution time is significantly reduced.
+As storage is typically cheap, and ingestion can happen offline, this trade-off is acceptable in a Web environment.